 - always uniquely associated with one gender;

 - the only options available to one gender; or

 - never carried out or displayed by another gender.

+Pressure to conform to an idealised gender stereotypical body shape or physical features.
 Ads may feature glamorous, attractive, successful, aspirational or healthy people but they should take care to avoid suggesting that an individual’s happiness or emotional wellbeing should depend on conforming to an idealised gender-stereotypical body shape or physical features.

+Ads aimed at or featuring children.
 Ads can be targeted at and feature a specific gender but should take care not to explicitly convey that a particular children’s product, pursuit, activity, including choice of play or career, is inappropriate for one or another gender.

-Ads should avoid mocking people for not conforming to gender stereotypes, including in a context that is intended to be humorous.
+Featuring people who don’t conform to a gender stereotype.
+Ads should avoid mocking or belittling people for not conforming to gender stereotypes, including in a context that is intended to be humorous.